wso2/docs-ei/en/micro-integrator/docs/develop/create-docker-project.md

     <img src="../../assets/img/create_project/docker_k8s_project/new_docker_project_maven_info.png" width="500">

 4. Click **Finish**.
 The Docker project is created in the project explorer.
-5. Expand the **Docker Exporter Project** in the project explorer.

 ## The Docker project directory

-You will find the following folders and files are stored within the Docker project.
+Expand the **Docker Exporter Project** in the project explorer.
+See that the following folders and files are created:

 <img src="../../assets/img/create_project/docker_k8s_project/proj_explorer_docker_project.png" width="400">